botman/docs/sending.md

 ## Attachments

-A common use case would be to not only send plain-text messages, but to also include an attachment along with your message.
+A common use case would be including an attachment along with your message.
-Depending on the messaging services you use, BotMan can send images, videos, audio files, generic files or even location data as attachment information.
+Depending on the messaging services that you are using, BotMan can send images, videos, audio files, generic files or even location data as attachment information.

 You may do this by composing your message using the `OutgoingMessage` class.
 This class takes care of transforming your data for each individual messaging service.